Survivor Quits Pope's Panel On Sex Abuse, Citing 'Shameful' Resistance

 "The lack of co-operation, particularly by the dicastery [department] most closely involved in dealing with cases of abuse, has been shameful," she writes.

-The "last straw" came in January, she says, when a recommendation was refused and a request for cooperation denied.
+The last straw came in January, she says, when a recommendation was refused and a request for cooperation denied.

 Collins gave more detail to the National Catholic Reporter.
-She says a set of guidelines meant to be disseminated around the world are tied up because a department won't work with the commission.
+She says a set of guidelines meant to be disseminated around the world is tied up because a department won't work with the commission.
 Meanwhile, she says the pope, at the commission's recommendation, had instructed Vatican departments to reply, in some form, to every letter from a victim or survivor of clerical abuse.

 Then Collins says she learned that the uncooperative department was refusing to send responses.